GMOD/Apollo/docs/Setup.md

 MySQL by default.

 Each has a file called `sample-h2-apollo-config.groovy` or `sample-postgres-apollo-config.groovy` that is designed to be renamed to apollo-config.groovy before running `apollo deploy`.
-Additionally there is a `sample-docker-apollo-config.groovy` which allows control of the configuration via environment variables.
+Additionally, you can also run via [docker](Docker.md).

 Furthermore, the `apollo-config.groovy` has different groovy environments for test, development, and production modes.
 The environment will be selected automatically selected depending on how it is run, e.g: